Engee documentation

 Conclusion

-We have considered modelling of control logic using parallel states of finite automata.
-This tool allows to realise variants of models in which several independent states of the system need to operate.
+We have considered the modeling of control logic using parallel states of finite automata.
+This tool allows you to implement variants of models in which several independent states of the system need to work.